ibm-cloud-docs/CDN/serve-video-on-demand-with-cdn.md

   * `-c:a:0` chooses audio stream 0.
   * `-c:v:0` chooses video stream 0.

-In this guide, only 1 audio stream and 1 video stream make up the example `test-video.mp4`.
+In this guide, only one audio stream and one video stream make up the example `test-video.mp4`.
 And so, the difference would not be a concern moving forward.

 Afterward, you can expect to see a number of `.ts` files.
 Additionally, you can expect to see a `.m3u8` file that looks something like the following: